mbalassi/boss-tutorial/src/main/java/boss/streaming/README.md

 ## Step 3: Windowing

-Apply windowing to the stream by count, time or delta, see [3].
+Apply windowing to the stream by time and delta, see [3].

 [3] https://ci.apache.org/projects/flink/flink-docs-master/apis/streaming_guide.html#window-operators